tkaradagatti-DS/tkaradagatti-DS/README.md

 ## About Me

-I'm a detail-oriented **Junior Data Analyst** based in Loughborough, UK, with a passion for transforming raw data into actionable insights.
+I'm a detail-oriented **Junior Data Analyst**, with a passion for transforming raw data into actionable insights.
 With experience spanning freelance projects, consulting engagements, and enterprise environments, I specialize in data collection, cleaning, reporting, and dashboard development.

 Currently pursuing my **MSc in Data Science & Analytics** at Cardiff University, I'm eager to contribute to data-driven decision-making and grow within the analytics field.